sillygod/my-travel-in-learning-python/README.md

 # my-travel-in-learning-python

-This repository may contain some small projects or practices I want to take a note.
+This repository contains some small projects I want to take a note about or practice.
 It is just like a traveler to take a snap shot of everything everywhere.
 Python is my favorite programming language and it has lots of amazing merits and something shock.

+Recently, I add some helper tool for my job to solve some tired mission.

 ### Intention